openharmony/docs/en/application-dev/reference/errorcodes/errorcode-ability.md

 **Error Message**

-Incorrect Ability name.
-The specified Ability name does not exist.
+The specified ability does not exist.

 **Description**